 Writers, those self-consuming solitaries, are fascinated by other writers.
-They know how curious and, in the sought-for fusion of word and thing, arduous the e trick of their trade is, and yet how commonly available i the tools are-a little learning, a little imagination.
+They know how curious and, in the sought-for fusion of word and thing, arduous the trick of their trade is, and yet how commonly available

+Line trick of their trade is, and yet how commonly available the tools are-a little learning, a little imagination.
 They eye each other with a vigorous jealousy and suspicion.
 They are swift to condemn and dismiss, as a means of keeping the field from getting too crowded.

-In 1933 Gertrude Stein launched the most massive attack on Ernest Hemingway since he came under fire by Austrian trench mortars in 1918.
+- In 1933 Gertrude Stein launched the most massive attack on Ernest Hemingway since he came under fire by Austrian trench mortars in 1918.
 Her novel Autobiography of Alice B. Toklas stabbed at Hemingway's most vulnerable points and was all the more wounding because of the core truth at the heart of each bitter accusation.
-Hemingway believed he had created an original style; she demoted him to a dull-witted disciple "who does it without understanding it."
+Hemingway - 15 believed he had created an original style; she demoted him to a dull-witted disciple "who does it without understanding it."
 He thought he was sophisticated and cosmopolitan; she reduced him to a country provincial.
-But Hemingway outlived Stein by fifteen years and so had the last word in this quarrel.
+But Hemingway outlived Stein by fifteen years and so had the last word in this - 20 quarrel.
 In A Moveable Feast he wrote, "I cannot remember Gertrude Stein ever speaking well of any writer who had not written favorably about her work or done something to advance her career except for Ronald Firbank and, later, Scott Fitzgerald."

-30. In line 23. "advance" most nearly means
+30. In line 23, "advance" most nearly means

 - (A) furnish

 - (B) ascend

 - (C) further

+- (D) propose

-- (D) propose(E) exceed
+- (E) exceed